 The UGT1A1 gene is present in each of the cells in our body.
 The UGT1A1 gene provides instructions for making a protein called UDP glucuronosyltransferases.
-This normal (wild type) protein is an enzyme that is most active in the liver.
-The enzyme converts toxic molecules (by-products of drugs) into non-toxic molecules so that they can be removed from the body.
+The normal (wild type) protein is an enzyme that is most active in the liver and breaks down irinotecan.

-Irinotecan is a chemotherapy drug commonly used to treat colorectal cancer, either alone or in a combination with FOLFIRI.
-Irinotecan is converted in the body to a very toxic molecule that kills cancer cells.
-But, if the active and toxic molecule is not removed from the body fast enough, it will also attack normal healthy cells and destroy the liver and other tissues.
-Patients with a UGT1A1 mutation cannot convert Irinotecan’s active and toxic ingredient to non-toxic.
+Irinotecan is a chemotherapy drug commonly used to treat metastatic colorectal cancer, either alone or in combination as FOLFIRI, FOLFIRINOX, or with cetuximab.
+Irinotecan is converted in the body to a toxic molecule that kills cancer cells.
+If the active, toxic molecule is not removed from the body fast enough, it will attack normal healthy cells and could destroy the liver and other tissues.
+Patients with a UGT1A1 mutation cannot convert irinotecan’s active and toxic ingredient to a non-toxic form which can be eliminated.
 This can lead to severe toxicity (especially liver toxicity).
 The most common and studied mutation, UGT1A1*28, is only 30% active compared to the normal enzyme.

 What does UGT1A1 mutation mean?

 When is it appropriate to test this biomarker?

 Testing for UGT1A1 mutations is not required.
 Patients usually get tested after experiencing severe toxicity during treatment with FOLFIRI, FOLFIRINOX, or irinotecan alone.
 Warnings about toxicity can be found on the FDA-approved drug label.